Copwatch: William Cardenas video

 On November 3, 2006, CopWatch LA posted a video showing the arrest of William Cardenas, whom police described as "a known gang member who had been wanted on a felony warrant for receiving stolen property".
 According to the arrest report, when officers tried to arrest Cardenas as he was drinking beer on the sidewalk with two others, he fled, but was caught and tripped by the officers, who then began to attempt to handcuff Cardenas as he fought with the officers to avoid being arrested.

 The video, in which Cardenas struggles to prevent the police from handcuffing him, shows an officer repeatedly punching him in the face while trying to force his hands together.
 The officers indicated that they were unable to subdue Cardenas with pepper spray, which seemed to have "little effect", and that some of the punches were delivered in response to Cardenas putting his hand on one officer's gun holster during the struggle.
 According to the arrest report, several witnesses confirmed that Cardenas threw punches at the officers, who were only able to handcuff him after two of his friends arrived and told him to stop fighting.

 The circulation of this video led to nationwide media coverage of Copwatch, and, although the LAPD had begun a use-of-force investigation the same day as the arrest, prompted an additional investigation into police conduct by the Federal Bureau of Investigation.
 A Superior Court commissioner had previously concluded that the use of force was reasonable because Cardenas was resisting arrest.

 International Day against Police Violence 15th March

-On the International Day against Police Violence, the different Copwatch groups organize actions together or in relation to each other.
-They regularly focus on a specific aspect of police violence, such as racist and sexist police violence or violence against the growing climate justice movement critical of capitalism.
+On the International Day against Police Violence, designated as March 15, the different Copwatch groups organize actions together or in relation to each other.
+They focus on what they say are aspects of police violence, such as racist and sexist police violence, or violence against the climate justice movement seen as critical of capitalism.

-Struggles against new police and security laws
+Opposition to new police and security laws

-The increase of resources and powers for the police is criticized as well as the omnipotence for social conflicts.
-Part of this (in their opinion immanent) logic of increasing power is also militarization, which is perceived as devastating, especially in the German context, because it further softens the principle of separation as a lesson from National Socialism.
+Copwatch opposes increases of resources and powers for the police which they connect to increasing social militarization which they also oppose.